 • Myers-Briggs Type: ESFJ

-• Addicted to podcasts- just a few favorites are Radiolab, Reply All and Planet Money
+• Addicted to podcasts- just a few favorites are The Daily, Radiolab, Reply All and Planet Money

 • I’ve celebrated my birthday at the same restaurant, Prune, (in the East Village) for the last 11 years.
 They make the best Pimm’s Cup.

-• I’m a film buff.
-This year’s favorite at the New York Film Festival: Toni Erdmann.
+• This year’s favorites at the New York Film Festival: The Meyerowitz Stories and Lady Bird.

 • Born and raised outside Chicago in a family of proud Cubs fans